TESL 402: Principles of Linguistics for Teachers, 3 cr.

 TESL 490: Seminar in Teaching English as a Second Language (title varies), 3 cr.

 Survey of current research in English as a second language with particular emphasis on methodology and evaluation.
-After extensive readings in the current literature, studentsl will be expected to carry out a project of their own.
+After extensive readings in the current literature, students will be expected to carry out a project of their own.
 Topics may include materials preparation, current trends, SLA research, language and culture, bilingual education, vocabulary, and special education.
 Consult the Schedule of Classes for specific topics.
-Prereq.: graduate standing, TESL 402 (or LING 401), TESL 410, TESL 414, TESL 420, TESL 426, TESL 445, TESL 460, and a B average.
+Prerequisite: graduate standing, TESL 402 (or LING 401), TESL 410, TESL 414, TESL 420, TESL 445, TESL 460, and a B average.

 TESL 499: Thesis Seminar: TESL, 6 cr.

 Guidance of students conducting research and writing a thesis to fulfill the requirements for the Master of Arts degree in TESL.
 This course requires approval of the instructor, Department Chair, and the appropriate College dean(s).
-Prereq.: candidacy for the Master of Arts in TESL; seven courses in TESL including TESL 402, TESL 420, TESL 426, and a B average.
+Prerequisite: candidacy for the Master of Arts in TESL; seven courses in TESL including TESL 402, TESL 420, and a B average.